ArturoSbr/aws-ccp-cheat-sheet/main.md

 ### Budgets
 We can create budgets that send alerts when the actual costs or forecasted costs exceed our thresholds (CloudWatch Billing Alarms does not alert you based on your forecasted costs!).

+Budgets can also send alerts when the utilization of our reserved services are lower than a threshold.

 ### Trusted Advisor
 Trusted Advisor is a tool that runs checks on our account and recommends actions to follow AWS best practices.
 It recommends actions based on five categories: